openvswitch/ovs/Documentation/faq/issues.rst

 Q: I just upgraded and I see a performance drop.
 Why?

-    A: The OVS kernel datapath may have been updated to a newer version than the OVS userspace components.
+    A: The OVS kernel datapath may have been updated to a new version without updating OVS userspace components.
 Sometimes new versions of OVS kernel module add functionality that is backwards compatible with older userspace components but may cause a drop in performance with them.
 Especially, if a kernel module from OVS 2.1 or newer is paired with OVS userspace 1.10 or older, there will be a performance drop for TCP traffic.